-We recommend doing immediate family only right after the ceremony (parents, siblings, grandparents, wedding party).
-If you have bigger groups, do them at the reception right after the cake cutting.
+We recommend doing immediate family only right after the ceremony, or right before ceremony in case a reveal/first look happens before (parents, siblings, grandparents, wedding party).
+If you have large groups, do them at the reception right after the cake cutting.
 Just have the DJ or band make an announcement.

 The more lighting you can bring in, the better!
 We love uplighting (orange, red, purple and pink look the best; stay away from green); candles, chandeliers and twinkle lights.